linux-china/dotenvx-rs/README.md

 dotenvx CLI uses private keys to sign/decrypt the `.env` files, and these private keys are very important and should not be leaked to the public.

-dotenvx CLI read the private keys from the `$HOME/.env.keys` file or `DOTENV_PRIVATE_KEY`,  `DOTENV_PRIVATE_KEY_XXX` environment variables, and these private keys are still as plain text, which is not secure enough.
+dotenvx CLI read the private keys from `$HOME/.dotenvx/.env.keys.json`, `$HOME/.env.keys` files or `DOTENV_PRIVATE_KEY`, `DOTENV_PRIVATE_KEY_XXX` environment variables, and these private keys are still as plain text, which is not secure enough.

-With `dotenvx --seal` and `dotenvx --unseal`, you can encrypt the `$HOME/.env.keys` file with AES256 and a password, and other people/tools can use the encrypted `.env.keys.aes` file without knowing the password.
+With `dotenvx --seal` and `dotenvx --unseal`, you can encrypt the `$HOME/.dotenvx/.env.keys.json` and  `$HOME/.env.keys` file with AES256 and a password, and other people/tools cannot read the encrypted `.env.keys.aes` file without knowing the password.

 **Attention**: You should remember the password, and it will be used by `dotenvx --unseal` to decrypt the `$HOME/.env.keys.aes` file.